 - 11.1.
 Review.
-The Title IX Coordinator will review the Investigative Report under the "preponderance of the evidence" standard as defined in the Glossary. - 11.2.
-Title IX Coordinator Finding and Recommended Sanction. - 11.2.1.The Title IX Coordinator will make a written Finding as to whether: - 11.2.1.1. no reasonable grounds exist that the Sexual Misconduct Policy was violated and the matter is closed, or - 11.2.1.2. it is more likely than not that Respondent violated the Sexual Misconduct Policy, and the nature of the violation(s). - 11.2.2.
-The Finding shall include the Title IX Coordinator's basis for the decision and recommended Sanctions when there is a Finding of a violation. - 11.2.3.Communication of the Finding and Recommended Sanctions. - 11.2.3.1.
-When there is a Finding of no violation of the Sexual Misconduct Policy, the Title IX Coordinator will communicate the Finding in writing simultaneously to the Complainant AND Respondent. - 11.2.3.2.
-When there is a Finding that it is more likely than not that Respondent violated the Sexual Misconduct Policy, the Title IX Coordinator will communicate the Finding in writing to the Component Administrator with authority to determine and issue appropriate Sanctions. - 11.2.3.3.
-When there is a Finding of a violation by a Respondent employed by the Component, the Title IX Coordinator, in consultation with appropriate administrative officials, will provide the Finding to additional individuals, with supervisory authority over the employee, who are not in the line of appellate review.
+The Title IX Coordinator will review the Report of Investigation under the "preponderance of the evidence" standard as defined in Section 2.12 of this Policy. - 11.2.
+Finding.
+The Title IX Coordinator will make a written finding as to whether: - 11.2.1.no reasonable grounds exist that the Sexual Misconduct Policy was violated and the matter is closed, or - 11.2.2.it is more likely than not that Respondent violated the Sexual Misconduct Policy, and which specific sections of the Policy were violated.

+11.3.
+Rationale and Recommended Sanctions.
+The finding shall include the Title IX Coordinator's basis for the decision and recommended sanctions, if any.
+The Title IX Coordinator will communicate the Finding in writing simultaneously to the Complainant, Respondent, and Component Administrator (as defined in 12.2 below) with authority to determine and issue appropriate sanctions, if any.